 Before You Wrap It Up…

 Breaking into the Webflow world is very doable, but not by cutting corners.
-The devs who stand out are the ones who combine technical chops, community presence, and strategic thinking with a healthy dose of creativity.
+The devs who stand out combine technical chops, community presence, and creative thinking.

 Don't settle for templates.
 Don't do normal.